nvennin/test-www/documents/Manual_SVWCE_Quality_Manual.md

 The roles of all key staff is defined in a Job Description which is updated as roles evolve or change.
 Deputies for key roles, where applicable, are defined within Job Descriptions.

-### Use of Consultants in Support of the QMS
+### Use of Consultants

-The company use specialist consultants, where required, to perform Responsible Person duties.
-Such consultants are named on the applicable authorisations of Theramex and full responsibilities are detailed in Quality / Technical Agreements (QTA’s).
-Training and procedures follows the same process.
-Further consultants, where required, are used to perform audits or support elements of the QMS.
-Such consultants have QTA’s to define the full responsibilities.
+The company does not use consultants to perform key duties.

 ## DOCUMENTATION

 ### Standard Operating Procedures (SOPs), Work Instructions (WIs) and Controlled Forms

+All quality documents are managed
-The format for all SOP‘s, WI's and controlled forms is controlled and standardised by the Quality unit.
-SOP’s and WI’s are written by the subject matter experts.
+SOP’s are written by the subject matter experts.
 All GXP procedures are approved by the Quality Team.
 Changes to SOP's are managed through a Document Change Request.
-Access to SOP’s, WI’s and controlled forms is controlled.
-SOP’s relating to GXP are reviewed every two years or more frequently if updates are required.
+Access to SOP’s, WI’s and controlled forms is controlled with GitHub's version control functionalities.
+Changes to all GDP SOPs are subject to the RP's review and approval.

-The complete process is explained in the SOPs for [Management of Standard Operating Procedures][AMXWS] and Management of Work Instructions.
+The complete process is explained in the SOPs for [Management of Standard Operating Procedures][AMXWS].

 ### Good Documentation Practice and Retention of Documents